MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/sound_files.rst

 Sampling rate
 =============

-Sound files can be aligned regardless of their sampling rate so long as it is more than 16 kHz.
-Sound files to be aligned do not have to be all a single sampling rate, but each speaker must have a consistent sampling rate across their files.
+Feature generation for MFA uses a consistent frequency range (20-7800 Hz).
+Files that are higher or lower sampling rate than 16 kHz will be up- or down-sampled by default to 16 kHz during the feature generation procedure, which may produce artifacts for upsampled files.
+You can modify this sample rate as part of configuring features (see :ref:`feature_config` for more details).

 .. note::

-   Sound files with sampling rate lower 16 kHz will currently be ignored by the aligner.
-The features that the aligner extracts are MFCCs derived from spectra from 0 to 7.8 kHz, so sound files must have Nyquist frequencies higher than 7.8 kHz.
-   There is no significant difference between the features derived from a sound file sampled at 16 kHz and one sampled at 44.1 kHz.
    The validation utility (:ref:`validating_data`) will note any ignored files, and the list of such files will be available in a log file.

 Bit depth
 =========

-Kaldi can only process 16-bit wave files.
-Higher bit depths (24 and 32 bit) are getting more common for recording.
+Kaldi can only process 16-bit WAV files.
+Higher bit depths (24 and 32 bit) are getting more common for recording, so MFA will automatically convert higher bit depths if you have :code:`sox` available on your machine.
-MFA validation should raise an issue that files have bit depths other than 16-bit, but we leave it to you to do the conversion via some utility like ``sox``, ``praat``, or ``ffmpeg``.

 Duration
 ========